cloudmesh-community/book/chapters/devops/puppet.md

 [hid-sp18-523-puppetimages]

-Puppet uses push and pull configuration in centralized manner as shown in +@fig:push-pull-configImage. :o: contarst this to ansible.
+Puppet uses push and pull configuration in centralized manner as shown in +@fig:push-pull-configImage.

 ![push-pull-config Image](Images/push-pull-configuration.jpg){#fig:push-pull-configImage}

 [hid-sp18-523-puppetimages]

+Another popular infrastructure tool is Ansible.
+It does not have master and client nodes.
+Any node in Ansible can act as executor.
+Any node containing list of inventory and SSH credential can play master node role to connect with other nodes as opposed to puppet architecture where server and agent software needs to be setup and installed.
+Configuring Ansible nodes is simple, it just requires python version 2.5 or greater.
+Ansible uses push architecture for configuration.

-## Master Slave Architecture
+## Master slave architecture

-:o: grammar errors in regards to the usage of a and the

-Puppet uses a master slave architecture as shown below +@fig:master-slaveImage.
+Puppet uses master slave architecture as shown in +@fig:master-slaveImage.
-There is puppet master node and client nodes called as puppet agent.
-Agents poll the server at regular interval and pulls the updated configuration from the master.
-Puppet Master is highly available :o: as it supports multi master architecture, in case if one goes down backup master stands up to serve the infrastructure.
-In this architecture :o:
+Puppet server is called as master node and client nodes are called as puppet agent.
+Agents poll server at regular interval and pulls updated  configuration from master.
+Puppet Master is highly available.
+It supports multi master architecture.
+If one master goes down backup  master stands up to serve infrastructure.

+#### Workflow

-* nodes(puppet agents) sends the information(for e.g IP, hardware detail,
+* nodes(puppet agents) sends information(for e.g IP, hardware detail,
 network etc.) to master.
-Master stores such information in the manifest.
+Master stores such information in manifest file.

-* :o: Puppet master then compiles the catalog which is the information about the configuration that master wants the client resources also known as puppet agent to implement.
+* Master node compiles catalog file containing configuration information that needs to be implemented on agent nodes.

-* :o: Master sends the catalog to puppet agent nodes to implement the desired configuration.
+* Master pushes catalog to puppet agent nodes for implementing
+  configuration.

-* Client nodes sends :o: back the updated report to Master
+* Client nodes send back updated report to Master.
+Master updates its inventory.

-* :o: Connection between master and slave is SSL encrypted (Refer to Puppet Master Slave Connection figure below)
+* All exchange between master and agent is secured through  SSL encryption (Refer to Puppet Master Slave Connection figure below)

 ![Master and Slave Architecture](Images/master-slave.jpg){#fig:master-slaveImage}

 [hid-sp18-523-puppetimages]

-In +@fig:master-slave1Image, we can see :o: flow between master and slave.
+Figure +@fig:master-slave1Image, shows flow between master and slave.

 ![Master Slave Workflow 1](Images/master-slave1.jpg){#fig:master-slave1Image}

 [hid-sp18-523-puppetimages]

-+@fig:master-slave-connection Image, we can see the SSL workflow for master and slave
++@fig:master-slave-connection Image shows SSL workflow between master and slave

 ![Master  Slave SSL Workflow](Images/master-slave-connection.jpg){#fig:master-slave-connection Image}